 Web content filtering is critical for protecting networks and users against web-based threats, objectionable internet content, and distracting websites.
-With all of the options for controlling internet access you may be wondering: what is the best internet filter?
+With all of the options for controlling internet access you may be wondering: what are the best web filtering solutions?

 Web content filtering is the process of preventing employees, students, and other end-users from accessing content on the internet.
 The most common content to block are websites that are offensive, inappropriate, or high-risk.
 Schools and businesses use tools such as internet filtering software to block these websites.

-Hardware or software web content filtering solutions are essential for restricting access to web content that is undesirable.
-Undesirable content includes pornography, malware infected sites, and sites that may be distracting to employees or students.
+Hardware or software web content filtering solutions are essential for preventing users from accessing websites with malicious content or inappropriate content such as pornography, malware infected sites, and sites that may be distracting to employees or students.

-Keyword-based web content filtering blocks end-users from connecting to websites that have specific keywords in text strings.
+Keyword-based web content filtering blocks end-users from accessing websites that have specific keywords in text strings.
 These keywords are identified using regular expressions (regex) and/or a predefined list of blocked keywords.

-The intention of using keywords for web content filtering is to prevent users from accessing inappropriate content, however due to the Scunthorpe problem (keyword filters falsely flagging content) keyword filtering has a high potential to block access to legitimate websites.
-For this reason category-based web filters that include adult-oriented categories are typically used instead.
+The intention of using keywords for web content filtering is to prevent users from accessing inappropriate content, however due to the Scunthorpe problem (keyword filters falsely flagging content) keyword filtering has a high potential to prevent access to legitimate websites.
+For this reason category-based web filters that include adult-oriented web content categories are typically used instead.

-Web category filtering is used to block websites based on content categories such as pornography, violence, hate, and social media.
-To do this the web content filtering software references a centralized database that associates websites with common categories.
+Category web content filtering is used to block websites based on content categories such as pornography, violence, hate, and social networking sites.
+To do this the web content filtering software references a centralized database that associates websites with common web content categories.

-When you want to access a specific webpage, you will type in a Uniform Resource Locator (URL) into your address bar such as CurrentWare.com or CurrentWare.com/blog.
-URL filtering blocks or allows access to specific websites or web pages based on these URLs.
+When you seek access to a specific webpage, you will type in a Uniform Resource Locator (URL) into your address bar such as CurrentWare.com or CurrentWare.com/blog.
+URL filtering blocks or allows access to specific sites or web pages based on these URLs.

 For example, a wildcard-supporting URL filter with “Facebook” on its block list and Facebook.com/CompanyPage on its allow list will allow access to Facebook.com/CompanyPage and stop users from accessing any other Facebook link.